bevyengine/rfcs/rfcs/41-ui-navigation.md

 This way we create a menu to navigate between dockers.
 This is perfectly consistent with our design.

+### (Solved, but worth asking) Moving UI camera & 3d UI

+The completely decoupled implementation of the navigation system enables user to implement their own UI.
+It is perfectly possible to add a `Focusable` component to a 3d object and, for example, provide a [mouse picking] based input system sending the `NavRequest`, while using `world_to_viewport` in `MoveParam` for gamepad navigation.
+(or completely omitting gamepad support by providing a stub `MoveParam`)

 ## Drawbacks and design limitations